xyproto/in/README.md

 ## Full source code

-Here's the full source code for the utility, **main.go**.
+Here's the full source code for the utility.
 There is always room for improvement, but it's relatively short and with no external dependencies:

 ```go
 package main